Danigan1/System-Admin-Homelab/README.md

 # Network Configuration (within the virtual Machine)

-Within the Windows Server 2019 machine, I had to configure the two network adapters within the "Network Connections" section to create a more versatile network setup.
+Within the Windows Server 2019 machine, I had to configure the two network adapters within the **"Network Connections"** section of Windows to create a more versatile network setup.

 For the NAT network adapter.
 I selected the option to "Obtain an IP address automatically."
 This meant that my server would dynamically receive an IP address from my home router.
 This dynamic assignment was ideal for connecting to the internet and ensuring the server received the necessary IP configuration from my home network.